altexdim/sourcemod-plugin-gungame/README.txt

     ----====----==== Normal priority list ----====----====

+    * Feature request:
+        Add config variable to enabled/disable god mode on triple level.
+    * Feature request:
+        Add config variable to enabled/disable speed boost on triple level.
+    * Feature request:
+        Add visual effects to the player on bonus like blink golden effect and sparks.
+        Add config variable to enabled/disable it.
+    * Feature request:
+        Add gravity boost the player on bonus.
+        Add config variable to enabled/disable it.
     + Feature request:
         I also have an idea about round start message like "You are on level 1 :: glock".
 What do you think about moving it to the hint box (like warmup timer) and add information about leader